 Where To Stay In Southern California With Kids

 Families will find plenty of family-friendly accommodations in Southern California.
 In San Diego, stay at the Fairmont Grand Del Mar, which is centrally located, kid-friendly, and even has four pools.
 Families who want to stay directly on the beach will love Hotel Del Coronado, Curio Collection By Hilton.
 If you’re staying at Big Bear Lake, many families also consider renting houses via VRBO or AirB&B.

-We hope you liked this list of Best Places For Fall Colors In The US For Families!
+We hope you liked this list of the 23 Best Places to See Fall Colors in the US for Families!
 From Maine to California, you’ll be dazzled by the array of amazing sights, whether you’re traveling by train, car, or plane.
 Enjoy your autumn vacation with your kids!